tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 A **prime** number is a natural integer greater than 1 that is not the product of two smaller natural numbers.
 A prime number can only be divided by itself and 1.
 A number that is not a prime number is called a composite number.

 A **semiprime** number is the product of exactly two prime numbers.
 For instance, 15 is a semiprime number since it is the product of 3 and 5.
-49 is also a semiprime number (product of 7 and 7).
-But 8 is not a semiprime number (product of 2 and 4 and 4 is not prime).
+49 is also a semiprime number since it is the product of 7 and 7.
+But 8 is not a semiprime number since 8 is the product of 2 and 4.

 Two distinct numbers are **coprime** if they have no other common factor than 1.
 In other words, their GCD (Greatest Common Divisor) is 1.
 Two distinct prime numbers are always coprime.
 Two composite numbers can also be coprime (for instance 4 and 9 are both composite numbers but their GCD is 1).
-By definition, a prime number cannot be coprime to itself.
+But a prime number cannot be coprime to itself.

 # Modulus and congruence